kevinhartman/LiquidKit/README.md

 Purpose
 =======
 This library is a good option for people who are using SpriteKit on iOS and want to have a small amount of liquid simulation going on in their scene.
-It's not a fast implementation, because it's implemented using a combination of several CoreImage filters (but there is still some room for optimization :) ).
-On iOS, it's not currently possible to implement your own custom CIFilter (which would be much more efficient than this implementation), but SpriteKit effects must be CIFilters.
+It's not a fast implementation, because it's implemented using a combination of several built-in CoreImage filters (the only option for SpriteKit on iOS, because SpriteKit effect filters must be CIFilters, and on iOS, it's not currently possible to implement a custom  low-level CIFilter).

-The library is also an option on OS X for people who are using SpriteKit and do not want to implement a customer CIFilter.
+The library is also an option on OS X for people who are using SpriteKit and do not want to implement a custom low-level CIFilter.

 Status
 ======